Markol-TUS-2024-2025/Introduction-to-JavaScript/Topic 3 - Arrays (draft).md

 ```

 **Practice Task**:
-o Use .map() to transform an array of numbers by squaring each number.
+Use .map() to transform an array of numbers by squaring each number.
-o Use .filter() to remove any fruits that contain the letter “a.”
+Use .filter() to remove any fruits that contain the letter “a.”
-o Use .reduce() to calculate the total length of all fruit names combined.
+Use .reduce() to calculate the total length of all fruit names combined.

 ## Practical Tasks & Mini-Project
 **Interactive Coding Task**
-o Task 1: Create an array of numbers and find the sum of all numbers using .reduce().
+**Task 1**: Create an array of numbers and find the sum of all numbers using .reduce().
-o Task 2: Use .filter() to create a new array with only even numbers from the original array.
+**Task 2**: Use .filter() to create a new array with only even numbers from the original array.
-o Task 3: Use .map() to create an array of all fruits in uppercase from the fruit array.
+**Task 3**: Use .map() to create an array of all fruits in uppercase from the fruit array.

 **Practical: Inventory System**
-o Scenario: You’re building a simple inventory system for a store.
+**Scenario**: You’re building a simple inventory system for a store.
 You need to:
 **Step 1**: Create an array of objects, each object representing an item with properties: name, price, and quantity.
 **Step 2**: Write a function to add a new item to the inventory array.
 **Step 3**: Write a function to update the quantity of an item by name.
 **Step 4**: Calculate the total value of all items in the inventory (price * quantity).

 **Bonus Challenge**: Filter items with quantities less than a specific number to identify low-stock items.